mohitsshetty986/Personal-Projects/Youtube website/Working Of Project.md

 ## **Now if you want to convert the mp4 into image frames (fps=1):**

-Say if you want few image clips of a very famous actor/actress in the video.
+Say if you want few image clips of a very famous actor/actress in the video, press the **Convert video to image frames**.

 ![image11](https://drive.google.com/uc?export=view&id=1PO2CcSRHvk12VZUX9zRi8rMZizMmVqh7)